Review: Quantum Metrology and Sensing with Many-Body Systems: Equilibrium quantum sensing: Topological Phase Transitions

 For topological systems, Ginzburg-Landau theory fails since local order parameters do not exist and no continuous symmetry is broken.
 Hence the fidelity susceptibility or QFI based approach to detect topological phase transitions holds special relevance for such models, in addition to the practical task of building many-body quantum sensors.
-Extensive studies in this regard has been made on lower dimensional systems, including 1D Kitaev chain \citep{mondal2024multicritical}, and Kitaev's deformed toric code models \citep{abasto2008fidelity} and honeycomb models \citep{yang2008fidelity,zhao2009singularities} in 2D.
-Gu and Lin \citep{gu2009scaling} also pointed out that the critical exponent of fidelity for the honeycomb model is super-extensive and different for two sides of the critical point.
+Extensive studies in this regard has been made on lower dimensional systems, including 1D Kitaev chain~\citep{mondal2024multicritical}, and Kitaev's deformed toric code models~\citep{abasto2008fidelity} and honeycomb models~\citep{yang2008fidelity,zhao2009singularities} in 2D.
+Gu and Lin~\citep{gu2009scaling} also pointed out that the critical exponent of fidelity for the honeycomb model is super-extensive and different for two sides of the critical point.
 Thus, fidelity susceptibility is indeed an useful tool for detecting topological phase transitions.
-In \citep{sarkar2022free}, the possibility of quantum enhancement of sensing in edge and ground states of topologically non-trivial single-excitation subspaces of generic free-Fermion Hamiltonians was investigated.
-For edge states, $N^\beta$ scaling, with $\beta{=}2$ of QFI was obtained at the transition point and constant scaling away from criticality, as shown in the top panel of Fig.~\ref{fig_edge}.
+In~\citep{sarkar2022free}, the possibility of quantum enhancement of sensing in edge and ground states of topologically non-trivial single-excitation subspaces of generic free-Fermion Hamiltonians was investigated.
+For edge states, $N^\beta$ scaling, with $\beta{=}2 $ of QFI was obtained at the transition point and constant scaling away from criticality, as shown in Figs.~\ref{fig_edge}(a) and (b).
 Significantly, the optimal measurement for saturating the Cram\'{e}r-Rao bound was revealed as a constant site-location measurement on the lattice for every value of the parameter $\theta$.
-For many-body ground states, quadratic scaling of QFI was again obtained around the topological phase transition point, with classical linear scaling away from criticality, as shown in the bottom panel of Fig.~\ref{fig_edge}.
+For many-body ground states, quadratic scaling of QFI was again obtained around the topological phase transition point, with classical linear scaling away from criticality, as shown in Figs.~\ref{fig_edge}(c) and (d).

-For multiparameter estimation, it has been suggested recently that the Berry curvature and related topological invariants (e.g., the Chern Number) act as physically relevant bounds for the QFI matrix used for multiparameter estimation \citep{mera2022relating}.
-Cai and his collaborators \citep{yu2022experimental} have succeeded in experimentally demonstrating these bounds for a 2D Chern insulator system synthesized in an NV-center based setup.
+For multiparameter estimation, it has been suggested recently that the Berry curvature and related topological invariants (e.g., the Chern Number) act as physically relevant bounds for the QFI matrix used for multiparameter estimation~\citep{mera2022relating}.
+Cai and his collaborators~\citep{yu2022experimental} have succeeded in experimentally demonstrating these bounds for a 2D Chern insulator system synthesized in an NV-center based setup.

-\subsection{Non-Hermitian Quantum Sensors}
+\subsection{Non-Hermitian quantum sensors}